“Bachtopus tastes good with lemon and a little butter.” - NYT

 released April 26, 2015

-Robert Duncan, PhD, is an Associate Professor of Psychology and Neuroscience at the City University of New York, and he received a BA in Music Humanities at the University of California at San Diego.
-Dr. Duncan studied African percussion with Jason Hann and Brazilian/Afro-Cuban percussion with Mark Lamson and Jorge Alabe.
-Dr. Duncan is a jazz pianist and swing dancer, and he directed a traditional jazz band and Lindy Hop dance ensemble for eight years in California.
-He is the founder and Director of Bachtopus. www.robertduncanmusic.com
+Robert Duncan is an Associate Professor of Psychology and Neuroscience at the City University of New York, and he received a BA in Music Humanities at the University of California at San Diego.
+He is a recovering jazz pianist and swing dancer who spent eight years directing a traditional jazz band and Lindy Hop dance ensemble in California.
+He is the founder and director of Bachtopus. www.robertduncanmusic.com

 Denise Koncelik, DMA, is a freelance musician and arranger.
 She holds degrees in music theory/composition, pedagogy, and performance, and taught at Midwestern State University and Texas Woman’s University.
 Dr. Koncelik played piccolo/3rd flute and jazz piano with the Wichita Falls Symphony Orchestra for 13 seasons, and has performed at Symphony Space, Joe’s Pub and le poisson rouge.
 She is co-director of the New York Flute Club Ensemble Program, a member of the Chelsea Musica, and plays bass accordion in NYC’s Main Squeeze Orchestra. www.DrKoncelik.nyc